pineman/pineman.github.io/posts/2023-11-05_ruby-ascii-8bit.md

 This where I notice it fails in this `concat` method - so I have the second good idea of monkey patching it.
 Again, how great is that?!
-Here my co-worker notes, in a much less enthusiastic tone, that while yes ruby is pretty cool, you probably wouldn't even have the need to monkey patch now because the bug wouldn't even exist.
+Here my co-worker notes, in a much less enthusiastic tone, that while yes ruby is pretty cool, in another language you probably wouldn't even have the need to monkey patch this method now because the bug wouldn't even exist.
 I silently nod in approval, but move on as what would life be without gnarly bugs?
 Another digression, another hit of the rubberband on the wrist.

 I read the method (cmd-p `output_safety`, `197G`, thanks rubymine) - it uses an `ActiveSupport::SafeBuffer` and calls `original_concat`.
 I try